mikemac1/odd-duck/README.md

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 This took until 5:30 and actually went faster than I thought it would in the end.
 But I have a feeling in my stomach that I wish would go away.

+## Comments & Reflections Lab 15b

+* How did this go, overall?

+Fairly straight-forward as I cleaned up a lot of commented code from the previous labs and added a little bit of styling as well as adjusted the grid for the page to better fit the elements together.
+Honestly it feels good to actually look at my site and use a styling that actually closely mimics the wireframe for this lab.

+* What observations or questions do you have about what you’ve learned so far?

+None as I am more focused on preparation for my group project and taking the final exam tomorrow.

+* How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?

+Thought it would have been about an hour and probably should have been, but was interrupted several times as I assisted others.
+Not a big deal.